-SWIFT shareholdings are determined by a set formula, and the nomination process and the composition of the Board follow rules set out in SWIFT's by-laws.
-The more SWIFT users make use of SWIFT messaging services, the larger their shareholding in SWIFT becomes at the next share re-allocation.
+SWIFT shareholdings are determined by a set formula, and the nomination process and the composition of the Board follow rules set out in SWIFT’s by-laws.
+Shares are reallocated based on the financial contribution of shareholders for network based services.
 This ensures that the composition of the Board reflects SWIFT’s shareholders around the world.
-Depending on a nation’s shareholder ranking, it may propose one or two Directors to the Board or join other nations to collectively propose a Director:
+Depending on a nation’s shareholder ranking, it may propose one or two Directors to the Board or join other nations to collectively propose a Director

-- For each of the ten following nations ranked by number of shares, the shareholders of each nation may collectively propose one Director for election.
-The number of Directors proposed in this way must not exceed ten.
+For each of the ten following nations ranked by number of shares, the shareholders of each nation may collectively propose one Director for election.
+The number of Directors proposed in this way must not exceed 10.

-- The shareholders of those nations which do not qualify under a) or b) above, may join the shareholders of one or more other nations to propose a Director for election.
-The number of Directors proposed in this way must not exceed three.
+The shareholders of those nations which do not qualify under 1. or 2. above may join the shareholders of one or more other nations to propose a Director for election.
+The number of Directors proposed in this way must not exceed 3.

 The total number of Directors cannot exceed 25.

 Once the proposed Director nominees have been vetted, they are elected as Board Directors by SWIFT shareholders at the Annual General Meeting for a renewable three-year term.
-Every year, the Board elects a Chairman and a Deputy Chairman from among its members.
+Every year the Board elects a Chair and a Deputy Chair from among its members.
 It meets at least four times a year.

-Members of the Board do not receive any remuneration from the Company.
+Members of the Board do not receive any remuneration from SWIFT.
 They are reimbursed for the travel costs incurred in the performance of their mandate.
-SWIFT reimburses the employer of the Chairman of the Board for the share of the Chairman’s payroll and related costs that represent the portion of the time dedicated to SWIFT.
+SWIFT reimburses the employer of the Chair of the Board for the share of the Chair’s payroll and related costs that represent the portion of the time dedicated to SWIFT.

-The Board has six committees.
+The Board has seven committees.
 The Committees provide strategic guidance to the Board and the Executive Committee and review progress on projects in their respective areas.